ALCO DL-109: History

 The DL-109s eventually ran their last miles in the late 1950s in local commuter service around Boston.
 One special unit was retained through the 1960s in Boston as a power plant; #0716 was converted in late 1958 to produce power for a test third rail in Boston, only having a single 539T prime mover.
-Eventually #PP716 became the last DL-109 on the face of the earth and fell to the scrappers torch under the Penn Central at Dover Street Yard in Boston, in August 1970.
+Eventually #PP716 became the last DL-109 and fell to the scrapper's torch under the Penn Central at Dover Street Yard in Boston, in August 1970.

 The DL-109s of the other railroads were primarily scrapped during the 1950s.
 The Rock Island had rival builder EMD repower their newest, the #621, with dual V12 567B engines but this does not seem to have extended its career greatly.
 The Chicago and North Western retired its DL-107 in 1954 after it developed a cracked frame after a derailment on a turntable.

 The units on the Milwaukee logged over 3 million miles by 1953, and were overhauled.
-The electric motors and prime movers were sent to Alco for rebuilding, and the shopmen at the Milwaukee Road's Menomonee Valley shops rebuilt the locomotives.
+The electric motors and prime movers were sent to ALCO for rebuilding, and the shopmen at the Milwaukee Road's Menomonee Valley shops rebuilt the locomotives.
 They came out of the shops with facelifts, with the addition of EMD bulldog noses, and changed appearance, which made them look like an EMD locomotive.
 The units then worked on secondary lines to Canton, South Dakota, Green Bay, Wisconsin, and Madison-Chicago trains until retirement; #14B was finally scrapped at Jones Island in Milwaukee in May 1964.
 None have been preserved.